AyrA/Http2Socks/README.md

 The section name is the onion domain.
 The `.onion` part is optional.

-Note: When saving the blacklsit using `BLSAVE` it will add `.onion` if missing and convert the domain to lowercase.
+Note: When saving the list using `BLSAVE` it will add `.onion` if missing and convert the domain to lowercase.

 #### Name